RedisLabs/redislabs-docs/content/rs/concepts/memory-architecture/redis-flash.md

 To create Redis on Flash databases you must meet the following
 prerequisites:

-- Have ephemeral and persistent flash memory mounted on Redis Enterprise Software nodes with the proper disk size, per the [Redis on Flash memory guidelines]({{< relref "/rs/administering/designing-production/hardware-requirements#production-environment-hardware-requirements" >}}).
+- Have [ephemeral and persistent storage]({{<relref "/rs/administering/designing-production/persistent-ephemeral-storage.md">}}) mounted on Redis
+    Enterprise Software nodes with the proper disk size.
 - Have all [hardware
     requirements]({{< relref "/rs/administering/designing-production/hardware-requirements.md" >}})
     in place.